Technical analysis forms the foundation, so let's start there. These tools help you learn chart reading with AI assistance.

 Sentiment tools measure market mood across social and news sources.

-This social media analytics platform tracks social volume, provides basic Galaxy Scores, monitors community engagement, offers limited influencer tracking, and shows top assets by social activity.
+This social and on-chain analytics platform tracks social volume, provides basic sentiment metrics, monitors community engagement, offers development activity tracking, and shows top assets by social activity.
 You'll learn how to measure social sentiment, understand hype versus price correlation, and assess community health.

-Note social volume during price spikes, compare Galaxy Score to price performance, and identify hype cycles through social data.
+Note social volume during price spikes, compare sentiment metrics to price performance, and identify hype cycles through social data.
 Full metrics are locked with limited historical data, no alerts, and basic visualization, but it's a good introduction to social sentiment analysis.

 This simple aggregate sentiment indicator provides daily Fear & Greed readings, historical charts, methodology explanations, and basic API access.
 You'll learn contrarian sentiment analysis, how to interpret extreme readings, and sentiment cycles.